sammy00/2016-learning-node/chapter03/README.md

 > In other words, Node wraps the modules (main or otherwise) in anonymous functions, only exposing what the module developer wants to expose

 ## Sandboxing and the VM Module
-+ avoid `eval()` at all costs, since executes your JavaScript in the same context as the rest of your application
++ avoid `eval()` at all costs, since it executes your JavaScript in the same context as the rest of your application
 + using the VM module to sandbox the script
 + The only safe way to execute an arbitrary chunk of JavaScript is in a separate process
 + 3 types of functions